-FATF 40+9 Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Jamaica Legal systems 1.
+FATF 40+9 Rat- Summary of Factors for Dating Recommended Actions A ations Undoutalism by Jameica Summary of Factors for Rating Actions Undertaken by Jamaica Legal systems 1.
 ML offence PC The MLA only criminalizes the laundering of property derived from specific offences (including drug offences, offences involving fraud, dishonesty or corruption, and arms trafficking offences against the Firearms Act) Predicate offences for money laundering are limited and do not cover the range of offences in the FATF designated categories of offences.
 The POCA should be passed with due haste.
 The definition of money laundering in the MLA should be extended to incorporate all the predicate offences required by Recommendation 1.
 The POCA was passed and came into effect in May, 2007.
 The POCA allows for any crime to constitute a predicate offence for money laundering charges.
 Under the POCA money laundering is an act comprising dealings of any kind with criminal property (s.
 92).
 Criminal property means the benefit derived whether wholly, partially, directly or indirectly from any conduct constituting criminal conduct. (s.
 91) Criminal conduct means any conduct which in Jamaica constitutes an offence or which if it occurred outside of Jamaica, would constitute an offence if it took place inside Jamaica. (s.
-92) Subsequent to the passage of the POCA several persons have been arrested and charged under that Act for, inter alia, money laundering Progress made by law enforcement in enforcement of the POCA is outlined in the statistics below: • Jamaica has five human trafficking cases before the Courts and two at an advanced stage of investigation to go before the Courts1. • Number of Customer Information Orders Served • Number of Disclosure Orders Served
+92) Subsequent to the passage of the POCA several persons have been arrested and charged under that Act for, inter alia, money laundering Progress made by law enforcement in enforcement of the POCA is outlined in the statistics below: • Jamaica has five human trafficking cases before the Courts and two at an advanced stage of investigation to go before the Courts5. • Number of Customer Information Orders Served • Number of Disclosure Orders Served • Number of Restraint Orders Obtained • Estimated value of property restrained \$89.9M

-$^{^{1}}$ The above data was provided by the Financial Investigation Division of the Ministry of Finance & Public Service
+5 The above data was provided by the Financial Investigation Division of the Ministry of Finance & Public Service

-Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica · Number of Restraint Orders Obtained 42 Estimated value of property restrained \$89.9M Persons charged with ML offences 34 Persons convicted for ML offences 4 Seizure of Proceeds Statistics for the period April 2009 - April 2010 are provided in an attachment 2 to this Matrix.
-Specific examples of recent international collaboration by local authorities and their international counterparts was the establishment of JOLT in May 2009.
+Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica Persons charged with ML offences 34 Persons convicted for ML offences 4 Seizure of Proceeds Statistics for the period April 2009 - April 2010 are provided in an attachment6 to this Matrix.
+August 2010 Updates Number of Restraint Orders Obtained Specific examples of recent international collaboration by local authorities and their international counterparts was the establishment of JOLT in May 2009.
 This is a joint Task Force involving law enforcement officers from the US, Canada and Jamaica, to tackle lottery scam activities which activities are believed to be responsible for fleecing persons in America of approximately USD30million in 2008.
-The taskforce is called the Joint Operations Linked to Telemarketing (JOLT) and comprises officers from: US Immigration and Customs Enforcement Division; US Embassy in Jamaica; Local Jamaican Authorities including officers from the Jamaica Constabulary Force, Customs, Passport & Immigration Dept.; office of the DPP; officers from the Montego Bay Resident
+The taskforce is